MOEAFramework/MOEAFramework/docs/developersGuide.md

 release is:

 1. Merge a PR to increment the version number in `META-INF/build.properties`.
-Append `-SNAPSHOT` to the version to create an snapshot release.
+Append `-SNAPSHOT` to the version to create a snapshot release.
-2. After CI passes, trigger the Staging workflow (`staging.yml`).
+2. After CI passes, manually trigger the Staging workflow (`staging.yml`).
 3. Verify the [integration tests](https://github.com/MOEAFramework/IntegrationTests) are passing with the new release.
 4. Publish the Maven artifacts, GitHub release, and Website update.